kasparsd/wp-docs-md/docs/wp-articles.md

 - Clicking the black slider icon in the right corner (next to the link icon) will show the block spacing preset slider.
 - To reset the values for ******Block spacing******, click the three vertical dots icon and select ******Block spacing,****** and the changes you made are reverted.

-Video showing how to use block spacing in Styles### Blocks
+Video showing how to use block spacing in Styles### Background

+The Background section in Styles allows you to upload and apply a background image to your site.

+Add background image to the site### Blocks

 In the **Blocks** panel, you will see a list of all the blocks that can be customized for the whole site.
 You can also search for a block by its name in the search box.
 Click on a block from the list to see the available options for that block.